-All you need to know about TPU for 3D printing
+All You Need to Know About TPU for 3D Printing

-Another major company is Formlabs, which last year presented its so-called “Elastic Resin” for SLA technology.
-This resin has a Shore hardness of 50A, in addition to high elongation and energy return.
-The Shore relates to the hardness of the material used, or in other words how resistant a material is to indentation.
-Lower numbers indicate less resistance and softer materials.
-The elasticity and resistance of this material allows its use in multiple cycles.
+Another major company is Formlabs, which last year introduced its so-called “Elastic Resin” for SLA technology.
+This resin has a Shore Hardness of 50A, as well as high elongation and energy return.
+“Shore” refers to the hardness of the material used, or in other words, how resistant a material is to indentation.
+Lower numbers mean less resistance and softer materials.
+The elasticity and strength of this material allows it to be used in multiple cycles.

 However, there are other companies that are mainly dedicated to the development of these materials, such as Recreus.
 This company stands out for the variety of 3D printing filaments it currently offers.
 In particular, the renowned FilaFlex filament was born from the need to innovate and break the boundaries of 3D printing.
 Ignacio Garcia, CEO of Recreus, said, “3D printing technology in itself was already innovative, and together with the flexibility of the material to produce flexible parts, such as sneakers, the potential of additive manufacturing and FilaFlex became clear.”
 Also offering the material in powder form are other companies such as BASF.
 They have a range of TPU powders under the Ultrasint® name, and their TPU01, for example, is designed specifically for HP’s Multi Jet Fusion 5200 series printers.
 The price of TPU filament is around $30-40 per kilogram.